AidenCarelse/AidenCarelse/README.md

 # Hello there, I'm Aiden! 👋
 ### Programmer, App Developer, Student and Gamer

+Hey, I'm Aiden Carelse, a Software Developer who has a passion from programming, solving puzzles and of course playing video games.
+I'm currently working as an App Developer at Real Bean Entertainment, while studying Computing Sciences at Simon Fraser University.

 ### Languages
 - **Proficient:** Java, C#
 - **Advanced:** Javascript, C++, C, XML